-Join Christine Steele for an in-depth discussion in this video Timing the cuts to audio, part of Commercial Editing Techniques with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Timing the cuts to audio, part of Premiere Pro: Commercial Editing Techniques.

 Christine: I'd like to show you a few quick and fun techniques for timing the picture to the new audio tracks.
 This is the beginning of the trimming process so we'll add markers, swap a few shots, and cut to the beat and narration.
 In my sequence, I'll scroll open the music track so that I can take a look at the waveforms.
 I was really hoping for some seriously obvious beats or spikes in the wave form so that I could tell where the music hits were occurring.
 That's not really available to me here.

 So I'm going to have to do this by ear.
 I'm going to listen through.
 And I'm going to use markers to time out the beats of the music, the really hard-hitting downbeats and trim some of my cuts to those beats.
 This is a lot of fun.
 So I'll just play through, and press the M key every time I hear a downbeat that I'd like to cut to.
 So I'm playing live, and using the M key.
 Male: (MUSIC).
 H Plus Sport has what you need.